South Pacific Inc. (SPI) is a 100% Filipino-owned company engaged in the downstream business of LPG industry.

 SPI’s terminal is strategically situated in a multi-hectare Industrial Park located at Calaca, Batangas – an ideal and strategic location due to the deep portions of Balayan Bay and its own port capable of handling Very Large Gas Carrier (VLGC) with up to 14 meters draft or up to 55,000 deadweight tonnage (DWT).

-With over five (5) years of operation, SPI is the fastest growing LPG company in the Philippines.
-To date, it is continuously expanding in the Visayas and Mindanao regions in its commitment to constantly provide quality LPG products as well as to render the most efficient service to its customers.
+With over eight (8) years of operation, SPI is one of the fastest-growing LPG companies in the Philippines.
+To date, it is continuously expanding in the Visayas and Mindanao regions in its commitment to constantly provide quality LPG products as well as to render the most efficient service to our customers in our pledge to be the leader in the gas industry by exceeding customer needs with the highest standards of safety and quality.

 Our Terminals and Facilities

-SPI has three terminals within the Philippines – SPI Calaca Terminal, SPI Cebu Terminal, and SPI North Hub.
+SPI currently has four operating terminals within the Philippines – SPI Calaca Terminal, SPI Cebu Terminal, SPI North Hub, and SPI South Hub.

 SPI’s first terminal is strategically situated at Calaca Industrial Seaport Corporation (CISC) in Batangas.
-The company started its commercial operation with three surface-mounted storage at combined capacity of 6,000 metric tons (MT) on October 25, 2015.
-At present, SPI has a total of eleven fully-commissioned and operational surface-mounted storage with a total of 22,000 metric tons capacity.
+The company started its commercial operation with three surface-mounted storage at a combined capacity of 6,000 metric tons (MT) on October 25, 2015.
+At present, SPI has a total of eleven fully-commissioned and operational surface-mounted storage with a total capacity of 22,000 metric tons.

 Vision, Mission, and Values